Best Unlimited Online Storage 2020

 Helpful customer support staff

-Storage is not in encrypted form, making it susceptible to possible breaches
+Storage is not encrypted – susceptible to breaches

 Not a genuine cloud storage instrument